bayewq/Ripoff-Quizlet/README.md

-Horrible recreation of classic Quizlet games using Java - built in protest of Quizlet going full paywall
+Recreation of classic Quizlet games using Java - built in protest of Quizlet going full paywall

-Built for ICS4